TheMikeMerrill/personal-site/_publications/merrillHomekit2020BenchmarkTime2023.md

   presence of extreme class imbalance.
 Furthermore, we implement and evaluate nine neural and non-neural time series classification models on our benchmark across 450 total training runs in order to establish state of the art performance.'
-author: Mike A. Merrill, Esteban Safranchik, Arinbjorn Kolbeinsson, Piyusha Gade, Ernesto Ramirez, Ludwig Schmidt, Luca Foshchini, and Tim Althoff
+author: Mike A Merrill, Esteban Safranchik, Arinbjorn Kolbeinsson, Piyusha Gade, Ernesto Ramirez, Ludwig Schmidt, Luca Foshchini, and Tim Althoff
 date: '2023-03-26'
 journaltitle: Conference on Health, Inference, and Learning